Perihelia reduction and global Kolmogorov tori in the planetary problem: Abstract

 \section{Abstract}

-{ We prove the existence of an almost full measure set of $(3n-2)$--dimensional quasi periodic motions in the planetary problem with $(1+n)$ masses, with eccentricities arbitrarily close to the Levi-Civita limiting value and relatively high inclinations.
-This solves a question posed by V. I. Arnold in the 60s and extends previous results, where smallness of eccentricities and inclinations was assumed.
-The proof exploits nice parity properties of a new set of coordinates for the planetary problem, which reduces completely the number of degrees of freedom for the system (in particular, its degeneracy due to rotations) and, moreover, is well fitted to its reflection invariance.
-It allows the explicit construction of an associated close to be integrable system, replacing Birkhoff normal form, common tool of previous literature. }
+We prove the existence of an almost full measure set of $(3n-2)$-dimensional {quasi-periodic} motions in the planetary problem with $(1+n)$ masses, with eccentricities arbitrarily close to the Levi--Civita limiting value and relatively high inclinations. {This extends previous results, where smallness of eccentricities and inclinations was assumed.
+The question had been previously considered by {V.~I.~Arnold} \cite[Ch III, \S 1, n.
+6, p.
+128]{arnold63} in the 60s, for the particular case of the planar three-body problem, where, due to the limited number of degrees of freedom, it was enough to use the invariance of the system by the SO(3) group}.\\ The proof exploits nice parity properties of a new set of coordinates for the planetary problem, which reduces completely the number of degrees of freedom for the system (in particular, its degeneracy due to rotations) and, moreover, is well fitted to its reflection invariance.
+It allows the explicit construction of {an associated close to be integrable system,} replacing Birkhoff normal form, common tool of previous literature.